eth-sri/prover/readme.md

-# PROVER Artifact

-This markdown document explains how to reproduce the results of the CAV 2021 paper #187, "Scalable Polyhedral Verification of Recurrent Neural Networks".
-All the artifact-related resources are located at `/home/cav2021-paper187/artifact/` and the directories appearing in this document are all relative path from it.
+;# PROVER - Scalable Polyhedral Verification of Recurrent Neural Networks

+This repository contains the source codes and demonstrative scripts for the CAV2021 accepted paper, "Scalable Polyhedral Verification of Recurrent Neural Networks".
+It is available to download the artefact (an Ubuntu virtual machine ready to run) on [Zenodo](https://zenodo.org/record/4742650#.YNc0KxMzZpQ) as well.

 ## Preparation

-### Machine Credential

-* ID: cav2021-paper187
-* PW: 2021-187-prover

 ### System Requirement

-* This virtual machine is running Ubuntu 18.04.5 LTS (x86_64).
-Recommended resource allocations are: 4GB of memory, and 20GB of disk space.
 * Running the experiments on GPU is highly recommended.
 Estimated running times reported here are based on the setting with a single Tesla V100.
-* Also, since the framework relies on the [Gurobi optimiser](https://www.gurobi.com/) version 9.1, if you are testing PROVER for academic purpose, you can follow the Gurobi's insturction of academic licence [here](https://www.gurobi.com/academia/academic-program-and-licenses/).
-Make sure to activate the Gurobi license for version 9.1 within this virtual machine or anywhere you are testing on.
-Note that the machine should be connected to internet in advance to activate Gurobi license.
+* The framework relies on the [Gurobi optimiser](https://www.gurobi.com/) version 9.1, if you are testing PROVER for academic purpose, you can follow the Gurobi's insturction of academic licence [here](https://www.gurobi.com/academia/academic-program-and-licenses/).
+Make sure to activate the Gurobi license for version 9.1 before you run the experiments.
 * [Conda](https://docs.conda.io/en/latest/) environment is recommended to easily install the dependencies.
-This virtual machine already includes the miniconda, so there will be no problem to follow the setup instruction below.
-However, please prepare Conda if you use PROVER outside here.

 ### Virtual Environment Setup

-Here is the setup guidelines to use PROVER.
-To use PROVER portably, you only need the files in this folder, and Conda installed environment.

 `requirements.txt` is the frozen conda list of the environment.
 You can setup the necessary virtual environment by:
 ```